SouzaSA/42sp_minishell/README.md

 ## The EXECUTOR

-Takes every command in cmd list and create a new process to it, if necessary create a pipe to process comunication, additionaly, it will redirect the standard input, output and error if there are any redirections.
+Takes every command in cmd list and create a new process to it, if necessary create a pipe to process communication, additionally, it will redirect the standard input, output and error if there are any redirections.

 **Shell Context Free Grammar (CFG) grammar:**